nheidloff/blog-nh/_posts/2024-10-12-multi-turn-conversations-watsonx-orchestrate.md

 ## Example Conversation

 As example let's pick a customer care scenario where a human agent talks with a customer on the phone.
-To help the customer, the agent leverages a Digital Assistant to find potential route causes and actions to solve the issue.
+To help the customer, the agent leverages a Digital Assistant to find potential root causes and actions to solve the issue.

 ```text
 John (Teltop Customer Care Agent): Hello, this is John from Teltop customer care.